Hands-On Learning for Educators

 Programming with Unity I

 Through a series of hands-on exercises using C# within a Unity project, we cover programming fundamentals applicable to most programming languages.
 Starting with variables and progressing through object-oriented programming, this course empowers educators to move past block coding and opens the door to a vast world of online projects and tutorials.
-Great when paired with our Virtual Worlds course.

 Participants will be writing code from scratch, learning to read and modify existing code, and making a small simulation game project.
 Feel free to take home the project!
 You made it!